digitalave/digitalave-old-website-2023-07-06/_posts/2021-04-16-How-To-Setup-Jenkins-On-Kubernetes.md

 Now you can access the Jenkins Dashboard.

-## STEP 06: Port-Forwarding (Optinal)
+## STEP 06: Port-Forwarding (Optional)

 As you can see in the service manifest, I have used "ClusterIP" as my network service.
-So, I need to port-forward jenkins-UI service to be able to access through my (localhost) computer.
+So, I need to port-forward Jenkins-UI service to access through my (localhost) computer.

-If you planning to deploy on a Cloud service you will get many more options such as ingress controllers so on.
-We discus them in a next tutorial.
+If you plan to deploy on Cloud service, you will get many more options such as ingress controllers.
+We discuss them in the next tutorial.

-For now, I'm going to port forward Jenkins-UI (8080/TCP) to my localhost as I'm deploying jenkins on Minikube.
+For now, I'm going to port forward Jenkins-UI (8080/TCP) to my localhost as I'm deploying Jenkins on Minikube.

-Get the Jenkins-UI service details
+Get the Jenkins-UI service details.

 ```bash
 dimuthu@srv01:~/jenkins-k8s$ kubectl get svc -n jenkins